 - Programs that help all veterans recover and prosper.

-- Research and assistance that tackle the unseen wounds impacting veterans, things like Post Traumatic Stress (PTS), Traumatic Brain Injury (TBI); suicide, and sexual abuse.
+- Research and assistance that tackle the unseen wounds impacting veterans, including but not limited to Post Traumatic Stress (PTS), Traumatic Brain Injury (TBI), suicide prevention awareness, and military sexual trauma.

-- The National Service Officers program that exists to inform veterans about education opportunities, scholarships, disability compensation, employment training, hospitalization and rehabilitation benefits, pensions, and other assistance.
+- Programs that exists to inform veterans about education opportunities, scholarships, disability compensation, employment training, hospitalization / rehabilitation benefits, pensions, and other assistance.